Skip to content

 Tress has over 20 years of agribusiness experience and prior to working for InterGrain, spent over ten years with DPIRD in a variety of roles.
 During this time, she played an industry leadership role in the development of the Australian grains industry 'End Point Royalty' collection system which has enabled cereal breeding in Australia to become commercially sustainable.

-Tress is a director of Barley Australia and the Chemistry Centre of Western Australia and member of Wheat Classification Council.
+Tress is the Chair of Australian Crop Breeders, a member of Grains Australia Barley and Oat Councils, and Director of Chemistry Centre WA.
 In 2020, Tress was a finalist Telstra Business Women’s award and in 2015 the WA Rural Woman of the Year.

 Show Email